What is The Performing Arts Project?

 Are scholarships available?

 Limited scholarships are available and are primarily need-based.
 Applicants must have a family income of less than $60,000 in order to be considered.
+Those with higher family incomes may also apply if special circumstances are present.
 When you receive your acceptance email, you will be given login access to the scholarship application.
 You will then be required to turn in the scholarship application along with tax documentation by mid-March.

 What paperwork has to be completed before the programs begin?